pojntfx/hydrapp/README.md

   new, n

 Flags:
+      --experimental-github-pages-action   (Experimental) Use the GitHub Actions-based deploy strategy for GitHub pages instead of pushing to the gh-pages branch in the generated CI/CD configuration (disables support for publishing more than one hydrapp branch)
   -h, --help                               help for new
       --no-network                         Disable all network interaction

 Global Flags:
       --secrets string   Secrets file to use (default "/home/pojntfx/.local/share/hydrapp/secrets.yaml")